-“The Surrey MBA is designed to be a transformational learning experience.
-We want to do more than change your career prospects: we want to change the way you think.
-We achieve this through the purposeful interplay of theory and practice, by supporting learning with up-to-date management theory and engagement with practitioners from industry.
+Our full-time MBA and executive (part-time) MBA courses are a transformational learning experience.
+We’ll do more than change your career prospects: we want to change the way you think.
+We achieve this through the interplay of theory and practice, supporting your learning with up-to-date management theory and engagement with industry practitioners.

-To reflect best practice in the world of business, our course is integrative and inter-disciplinary.
-Our modules and projects are connected in meaningful ways, allowing you to cross-pollinate content from across the wider MBA experience.
-The Surrey MBA is digital, agile and entrepreneurial, and you’ll leave prepared to lead the way in a rapidly changing business world.”
+To reflect best practice in the business world, our course is integrative and inter-disciplinary.
+Our modules are connected in meaningful ways, allowing you to cross-pollinate content from across the wider MBA experience.
+With a digital, agile and entrepreneurial approach, you’ll leave prepared to lead the way in a rapidly changing business world.